Travel Update

 Don’t miss…

-The medieval old town in Stockholm, Gamla Stan, or the hip art galleries of Helsinki.
-Both the Swedish and Finnish capital cities nestle beside the Baltic Sea, so you could take boat trips to nearby islands.
-Imagine sailing to the pretty Stockholm archipelago, where you can go hiking and try watersports in summer.
+TThe medieval old town in Stockholm, Gamla Stan, or the hip art galleries of Helsinki.
+Plus, both the Swedish and Finnish capital cities are nestled beside the Baltic Sea, so you could take boat trips to nearby islands.
+Imagine sailing through the pretty Stockholm archipelago, where you can go hiking and try watersports in summer.

-If you visit Lapland, you’ll want to try some winter activities that bring you closer to the snow-covered forests.
+If you visit Lapland, you’ll want to have fun in the snow with winter activities.
 Think dog sledding, snowshoeing, and snowmobiling.
 And be sure to chase the northern lights on an aurora safari – winter is the best time of year to catch sight of them.

-You might even like to stay in a Nordic ice hotel.
+You might even like to stay in a Nordic ice hotel or glass igloo.
 Lapland is home to quite a few of them!

 view of ilullissat village and iceberg